Effects of Smoking Opium

 The effects of opium abuse can be life threatening and every person who abuses opium has a chance of experiencing an overdose.
 With every opium addiction there will be dangerous side effects that a person must overcome.

-10 Potentially Serious Opium Side Effects -
+Opium Side Effects that Require Medical Help -